Corey Purcell is an award winning Irish step-dancer and musician,

 currently residing in Allentown, Pennsylvania, USA.

-Having been introduced to Irish culture at a very young age, Corey quickly grew to love the Irish music and dance which surrounded him.
+Corey started Irish step-dancing classes at the age of 4, and very much at the insistence of his mother.
 Advancing rapidly through the ranks of the competitive Irish dancing scene, Corey soon found himself on the National, then World stage of competition.
 After competing for 14 years, and discovering that he preferred his own artistic and rhythmic approach to the strict form required by the judges, Corey transitioned from competitions to stage productions and performance.
-He now dances with several notable bands including the esteemed Irish group Danú.
+He has danced with several notable bands including the esteemed Irish group Danú.

 Poor Man's Gambit